Flyga-M/PositionEventsExample/README.md

 ## Retrieving a reference to the Position Events Module instance
 ### LoadAsync
-If the Position Events Module was enabled before your module is loaded, you can directly assign and use the Position Events Module instance (via OnPositionEventsEnabled).
+If the Position Events Module was enabled before your module is loaded, you can directly assign and use the Position Events Context (via OnPositionEventsEnabled).

 If the Position Events Module loads after your module, you can't directly assign and use it, because it would throw an Exception, since the required assemblies are not loaded yet.